Uniforms of the United States Navy: Full dress

 Full Dress uniforms are worn for ceremonies such as changes of command, retirements, commissionings and decommissionings, funerals, weddings, or when otherwise appropriate.
 Full Dress is similar to Service Dress except that instead of ribbons, full-size medals are worn above the left breast pocket, with ribbons worn on the opposite side for decorations without corresponding medals.
-Swords or cutlasses are authorized for wear by officers and chief petty officers, and may be required for Lt.
-Commander and above.
+Ceremonial swords or cutlasses are authorized for wear by officers and chief petty officers, and may be required for lieutenant commander and above.

-For the Ceremonial Guard in Washington, D.C., the junior enlisted Full Dress uniforms are further modified with the wearing of a white pistol belt, ascot, and dress aiguilette (the latter two are white for winter and navy blue for summer), and white canvas leggings.
+For the Ceremonial Guard in Washington, D.C., the junior enlisted Full Dress uniforms are further modified with the wearing of a white pistol belt, ascot, and dress aiguillette (the latter two are white for winter and navy blue for summer), and white canvas leggings.
 Other honor guards are only authorized leggings and white pistol belt.